 The Polls portlet allows users and administrators to create multiple choice polls that keep track of the votes and display results on the page.
 Many separate polls can be managed; a separate portlet called Polls Display can be configured to display a specific poll’s questions and results.

 The Polls Display Portlet allows users to vote for a specific poll’s questions and see the results.
-Questions must be created from the Polls portlet in the Control Panel.
+Questions must be created from the Polls portlet on the Site Administration page.
 You can display one question at a time or you can combine several questions inside a nested portlet to create a survey.